 The top of an angel food cake with fresh strawberries on top.

-This gluten free angel food cake will keep fresh for up to 4 days.
-Store in an air-tight container in the refrigerator.
-You can also freeze slices of this cake in a zipper freezer bag.
-Thaw it on the counter.
+This gluten-free angel food cake will stay fresh for up to four days.
+Store it in an airtight container in the refrigerator.
+You can also freeze slices of this cake in a zipper freezer bag and thaw them on the counter.

 Can you make an angel food cake in a regular cake pan?